joey-carlson/sis-engine/docs/USER_GUIDE.md

 ### The Sandpile Principle (SOC)

-SPAR uses a concept called **Self-Organized Criticality**—the same math that describes sandpile avalanches.
+SiS uses a concept called **Self-Organized Criticality**—the same math that describes sandpile avalanches.
 Here's what that means for you:

 **Pressure accumulates gradually:**
 - From player decisions